+Section 24.5 describes some optional groupings that may be of interest for security considerations.

 24.2 PDQV3 Actor Options

 Options that may be selected for this Integration Profile are listed in the Table 24.2-1 along with the Actors to which they apply.
 Dependencies between options when applicable are specified in notes.